jhchein/AISearch-ImageAnalysisSkill/README.md

-# Azure Cognitive Search - AI Vision Image Analysis v4.0 - Custom Web Skill
+# Azure AI Search - AI Vision Image Analysis v4.0 - Custom Web Skill

-This repository provides an example of a **Custom Web Skill** for Azure Cognitive Search that leverages **AI Vision Image Analysis v4.0** to perform Optical Character Recognition (OCR) on images.
+This repository provides an example of a **Custom Web Skill** for Azure AI Search that leverages **AI Vision Image Analysis v4.0** to perform Optical Character Recognition (OCR) on images.
 By integrating this custom skill into your search indexing pipeline, you can extract text and captions from images stored in Azure Blob Storage and make them searchable.

 ## Overview

 The project demonstrates how to:

 - **Implement an Azure Function App** that acts as a web API, calling AI Vision services to analyze images.
-- **Define a custom skill** in Azure Cognitive Search that invokes the Function App during indexing.
+- **Define a custom skill** in Azure AI Search that invokes the Function App during indexing.
-- **Set up Azure Cognitive Search resources** including data source, index, skillset, and indexer.
+- **Set up Azure AI Search resources** including data source, index, skillset, and indexer.

 ## Key Components